paulstothard/helpful_commands/README.md

 For every file processed, a unique log file is created within the output directory.

-Input files are not processed if their output folder already exist in the output directory.
+Input files are not processed if their output file already exists in the output directory.

 ### Save the output of a command in a variable